CosmoWorker/Calculator-Anchor-Contract/README.md

 ## Calculator Program
-This contract is made using anchor framework for writing contracts and tests for the solana blockchain.
+This is a simple calculator contract made using anchor framework for writing contracts and tests for the solana blockchain.

 ### Key Features
 * Double
 * Add
 * Half
 * Subtract
+* Key tests for program
 ## Dependencies
 * Yarn
 * Anchor CLI